Stage 2 - Staines Pier to Windsor & Eton Riverside (10.55 miles)

-Mostly towpath and parkland - the route follows the Thames before crossing the road at Runnymede and climbing up a steep hill past the John F Kennedy Memorial at two miles.
+Mostly towpath and parkland, there is a lot to see on this stage, so start early.
+The route crosses Staines Bridge, then follows the Thames before crossing the road at Runnymede.
+Note: The next 1.2 miles can be muddy when wet.
+We visit The Jurors, and climbs up steps to the John F Kennedy Memorial.
 The acre of ground around the memorial is officially part of the United States of America.
-Soon the long trek through the Great Park leads to and around Windsor Castle before crossing the Thames to Eton and rejoining the towpath to Boveney.
+We descend again to visit Magna Carta Memorial and Writ in Water before climbing up to Air Forces' Memorial.
+Through Englefield Green.
+Soon the long trek through the Great Park leads to and around Windsor Castle to finish at Windsor & Eton Riverside Station.

-To start go directly away from the river along the path between the bridge and Thames Edge, soon climbing up some steps to Clarence Street, then turn sharp left and over Staines Bridge staying on the left hand pavement.
+Immediately before Staines Bridge, turn right to go directly away from the river along the path between the bridge and Thames Edge, soon climbing up some steps to Clarence Street.
+At the top turn sharp left and over Staines Bridge staying on the left-hand pavement.

 Staines Bridge was designed by George Rennie and his younger brother John.
 It was opened with great ceremony in 1832 by William IV (formerly the Duke of Clarence and after whom Clarence Street at Staines was named).
 This was the fifth bridge to be built here in fifty years.
 The previous four, built 200m downstream from the current one, all failed.
 If you look closely, you can still see an old bridgehead.
 The name "Ad Pontes" ("by the bridges") suggests in Roman Times at least two bridges crossed the river at Staines.
 However, it may also refer to a bridge over the Thames and another over the River Colne, which enters the Thames just downstream from the current Staines Bridge (another theory comes later).

-Shortly after the start and before turning left onto the bridge, the pink building in front on the corner of Clarence Street and Bridge Street dates from 1835.
+After climbing the steps, next to Staines Bridge, the pink building in front on the corner of Clarence Street and Bridge Street dates from 1835.
 It was used as the Literary and Scientific Institution; H G Wells is amongst those who lectured here.
-It was Staines first library from 1950 - 79 and is presently occupied by the Showmen's' Guild.
-The large red building to the left of this (further along Bridge Street) is headquarters of the Courage Brewery Company (now Scottish Courage) and was aptly built on the site of the old Ashby Brewery.
+It was Staines first library from 1950 - 79 and is presently occupied by the Showmens' Guild.
+The large building to the left of this (further along Bridge Street) was the headquarters of the Courage Brewery Company (later Scottish Courage) and was aptly built on the site of the old Ashby Brewery.
+Recently it has had a 14 million pounds makeover and has been converted to offices.
 The Ashby Brewery opened in 1783 and closed in 1930, its original crown topped tower still stands close by on Church Street and has now been converted to flats.

 Immediately south of Staines Bridge is a large roundabout.
 This is thought to be the site of an ancient stone circle, sometimes called "The Old Stones of Staines" and (from some sources) where the town is believed to get its name.
 The group of nine stones is mentioned in the 12th Century charter of Chertsey Abbey.